greatbeyond/cellsynt/README.md

-# cellsynth
+# cellsynt
-Cellsynth API lib in Go
+Cellsynt API lib in Go

 ## Create a client
-A client is used when communicating with Cellsynth.
+A client is used when communicating with Cellsynt.
 ```
 client := cellsynt.NewClient(username, username, senderName),
 ```